Thierry-Dumont/RKkit/README.md

 * First, you must define a Runge--Kutta method.
 To do this you must write a (simple) python _class_: have a look at one of the "*.sage" files in methods/.

-This class must derive from "RungeKutta" and  include a constructor.
+This class must derive from "RungeKutta" class and  include a constructor.

 The constructor must: